Yamuna: Sutlej–Yamuna Link Canal

-A proposed heavy freight canal, the Sutlej–Yamuna Link (SYL), is being built westwards from near the Yamuna's headwaters through the Punjab region near an ancient caravan route and highlands pass to the navigable parts of the Sutlej–Indus watershed.
+A proposed heavy freight canal, the Sutlej–Yamuna Link (SYL), is being built westwards from near Yamuna's headwaters through the Punjab region near an ancient caravan route and highlands pass to the navigable parts of the Sutlej–Indus watershed.
 This will connect the Ganges, which flows to the east coast of the subcontinent, with points west (via Pakistan).
-When completed, the SYL will allow shipping from India's east coast to the west coast and the Arabian sea, shortening important commercial links for north-central India's large population.
+When completed, the SYL will allow shipping from India's east coast to the west coast and the Arabian Sea, shortening important commercial links for north-central India's large population.
 The canal starts near Delhi, and is designed to transfer Haryana's share of 4.3 km3 from the Indus Basin.

 National Waterway

 Yamuna is one of the National Waterways of India, designated as NW110 in Haryana, Delhi and Uttar Pradesh.
 Some of its sections are being developed for navigation: